 This report treats vulnerability to climate change as a factor of peace in all countries.
-Vulnerable countries have insufficient mitigation and adaptation capabilities, and these countries also have low levels of peace.
+Vulnerable countries have insufficient mitigation and adaptation capabilities, and these countries also have low levels of stability.

 Climate change poses an additional threat to any country exposed to it.
 For a country or region fraught with many dangers and problems, climate change can aggravate things, affecting peace, the economy, and the political stability of any country.

 Climate change adaptation is one of the significant challenges facing the world today.
-How each country responds to it will have a global influence on our future generations.
+How each country responds to it will have a global influence on future generations.

 Read the full report by clicking on the image below: